 In 2011, the American Bar Association (ABA) issued Formal Ethics Opinion 11-459 – Duty to Protect the Confidentiality of Email Communications with One’s Client.
-Where there is a ‘significant risk’ that a third party may gain access to an electronic communication, lawyers must warn their clients about that risk.
+Where there is a ‘significant risk’ that a third party may gain access to electronic communication, lawyers must warn their clients about that risk.
 They must also take reasonable care to protect the confidentiality of the communications by giving appropriately tailored advice to clients.
 This opinion distinguishes itself from the ABA’s earlier stance in ABA Op.
 99-413 (1999) (“Protecting the Confidentiality of Unencrypted E-Mail”).
 In the earlier opinion, the ABA considered email to offer a reasonable expectation of privacy, and merely cautioned lawyers to follow clients’ instructions when transmitting highly sensitive information.

 The ABA’s recent ethics opinion is different, in that it requires lawyers to look beyond the type of data being sent and to also consider the client’s situation when transmitting electronic data.